 Simple English definitions for legal terms

-Read a random definition: driver
+Read a random definition: market quotation

 A testamentum is a legal document that a person creates to express their wishes for what should happen to their property and possessions after they die.
 In ancient Rome, there were different types of testamentums, including ones made before a group of soldiers before battle and ones made before a group of people called the comitia curiata.
 One type of testamentum required the testator to write the will themselves, which was called a holographic will.
 Another type required seven witnesses to seal the will and the testator to sign it, which was called a tripertitum.